 Hi, I’m Ketti.
-Welcome to the Wilhelm Scream.
-I was supposed to be a journalist, but I really should have been a philosopher.
-So I’m a writer.
-Really, I try to be a bit of all three.
+This is my blog, which has existed under the working title of The Wilhelm Scream for about three years now.
+I was supposed to be a journalist, but I should have been a philosopher, so I’m a writer.
+I try to be a bit of all three.
 And for as long as I can remember, I have been fascinated by all kinds of travel.
 I’m up to around 40 countries and I’m not slowing down anytime soon!

-I grew up in a small, mountain town in western Montana, in the U.S. I started this site when I moved to China, three years ago.
+I grew up in a small, mountain town in western Montana, in the U.S. I started this site when I moved to China in 2014.

 Why did I move?